 Kidnapping remains a threat in the northern Sahel border areas of the country and terrorists are known to operate in the porous border regions of the north, near Mali and Niger.

-Several governments have gone as far as declaring the area north of Djibo to Dori and the city of Ouahigouya and surrounding area as off limits to all travellers.
+Several governments have gone as far as declaring the area north of Djibo to Dori and the city of Ouahigouya and surrounding area as off limits to all travelers.

 These terror groups usually have loose links with al-Qaeda associates, so best to stay away from northern areas and border areas with Niger and Mali.
 Be smart and you will be safe.

-Just a quick note to watch yourself if you are near the borders of Cote d'Ivoire, aka Ivory Coast.
+Just a quick note to watch yourself if you are near the borders of Cote d'Ivoire (Ivory Coast).
 Recent upheaval in the country has meant border areas have become havens for refugees and bandits.

 It is also recommended that you Do Not Travel to regions bordering Mali and Niger.

-Some foreign governments have issued reconsider your travel and do not travel warnings for several parts of Burkina Faso, so please check with your government's travel advice before travelling to Burkina Faso.
+Some foreign governments have issued 'Reconsider Your Need to Travel' and 'Do Not Travel' warnings for several parts of Burkina Faso, so please check with your Government's travel advice before traveling to Burkina Faso.